cosmos/cosmos-sdk/cosmovisor/README.md

 The `DAEMON` specific code and operations (e.g. tendermint config, the application db, syncing blocks, etc) are performed as normal.
 Application binaries' directives such as command-line flags and environment variables work normally.

+### Detecting Updates

+`cosmovisor` is pooling the `$DAEMON_UPDATE_INFO_FILE` (default to `$DAEMON_HOME/data/upgrade-info.json`) file for new update instructions.
+The following heuristic is applied to detect update:
++ When, starting `cosmovisor` doesn't know much about currently running upgrade, except the binary (which is either in `current/bin/` or `genesis/bin` if the former doesn't exists).
+It tries to read the `current/upgrade_name.txt` file to get an information about the current update name.
++ If `current/upgrade_name.txt` doesn't exist then we assume that `upgrade-info.json` is an upgrade request.
+So, if the `upgrade-info.json` when starting a cosmovisor but `current/upgrade_name.txt` doesn't exist then we try to make an upgrade according to the `name` attribute in `upgrade-info.json`.
++ Otherwise, we wait for the changes in `upgrade-info.json` - as soon as a new upgrade name will be recorded in that file, we trigger an upgrade mechanism.

+During the upgrade we auto-download a new binary (if auto-download is enabled), and link a new directory to the `current` based on the `upgrade-info.json:name`.
+At the end we save `upgrade-info.json:name` to `current/upgrade_name.txt`.

 ## Auto-Download